-Insurance covers most treatments for plantar fasciitis.
+The insurance covers most treatments for plantar fasciitis.
 Some insurance companies will even cover custom or over-the-counter orthotics.
-Dr. Yeargain and his team can answer any questions you might have about insurance coverage, and will work with your insurance company to help you get the treatment you need.
+The Yeargain Foot & Ankle team can answer any questions you might have about insurance coverage and will work with your insurance company to help you get the treatment you need.
 Typically, all x-rays, injections, and medications used to treat plantar fasciitis are covered by insurance.

 Are heel spurs the same thing as plantar fasciitis?

 The old thinking on plantar fasciitis was that heel spurs were the problem.
 However, it is now known that heel spurs only rarely result in pain.
-Heel spurs are an indication that your plantar fascia have been tight for some time, but patients don’t typically need to have the spurs removed to resolve the issue.
-In the majority of cases, Dr. Yeargain can treat plantar fasciitis without surgery, resolving the problem completely without lengthy recovery time.
+Heel spurs are an indication that your plantar fascia has been tight for some time, but patients don’t typically need to have the spurs removed to resolve the issue.
+In the majority of cases, Dr. Yeargain and Dr. Agyen can treat plantar fasciitis without surgery, resolving the problem completely without lengthy recovery time.